adichiru/CloudTrail_to_ES/README.md

 ## To do
 - use a lambda role defined in IAM to replace the need for keys in this script
+- add logging capabilities instead of priting to stoud.
-- extract the URL signature to a separate function
+- extract the URL signature to a separate function (if possible)
 - raise exceptions (this would require logic for storing the position in the file to avoid duplication and missing events)